 Back in April of 2016 when the General Data Protection Regulation was adopted, it seemed like an eternity until May 25, 2018 when the law would be enforced.
-But here we sit, just weeks out until the GDPR – the first major change in European data privacy laws in 23 years – goes into effect.
+But here we are in the final stretch, as the GDPR – the first major change in European data privacy laws in 23 years – goes into effect.

 Whether you're ready for the GDPR right now or are just starting to think about it, it could be enlightening to take a look back at some of our GDPR-related blog posts from the past year.
 This roundup covers topics that range from general discussions of what the GDPR is and how it could affect your company, to in-depth explanations of how to manage consent under the GDPR.